 On top of that, you need to cut your produce into small pieces as the feeding chute is usually small.
 Except for whole slow juicers and Hurom H200, slow masticating juicers typically have a crescent-shaped 2×1.5-inch feeder or a round 2-inch diameter.

-In terms of assembly, operation and maintenance, you won’t have any issues with the Dash blender as long as you keep it completely clean.
+In terms of assembly, operation, and maintenance, you won’t have any issues with the Dash blender as long as you keep it completely clean.
 It’s a highly compact machine with very minimal parts to deal with.
 However, cleaning those parts properly is vital to proper function.

 Is it easy to clean?

-Another downside of the dash blender is it’s not dishwasher friendly.
-However, as I mentioned a while ago, it doesn’t have large parts to clean up.
+Another downside of the Dash blender is it’s not dishwasher friendly.
+However, as I mentioned a while ago, it doesn’t have significant parts to clean up.
 Washing it by hand will probably take 2-3 minutes.

 See the Dash Juicer in action:

 Don’t take my word for it.
 Here’s a video demo of the Dash Compact Cold Press Juicer.